Product-Market Fit: Benefits and How to Achieve It

 Identify your target customers:

 The first step is to identify your target audience.
 Ask yourself who are you making these products for?
-Who can find good use out of your products?
-What is their age, occupation, geographic area, income group, buying behaviours, etc?
+Who can find a good use for your products?
+What is their age, occupation, geographic area, income group, buying behaviors, etc?
 You can also do so by identifying multiple target segments and zeroing down on the segment closest to your ideal customers through further research.

 Identify your customers’ pain points: